 Cod and the future

-The Nordic Talks offered us an opportunity to link SKREI Convention into the framework of the UN Sustainability Goals and talk about climate change, the production, consumption and the trade of food.
+The Nordic Talks offered us an opportunity to link SKREI Convention into the framework of the UN Sustainability Goals and talk about climate change, and the production, consumption and trade of food.
 Between January and February 2021, thanks to the support of the Nordic Council of Ministers, we developed a series of online talks on how the example of cod can enable us to consider regenerative systems, innovation and alternative food systems for an industry based on tradition.
 The talks brought together inspiring speakers from different disciplines and sectors, to start thinking afresh and to analyse how the story of skrei could inspire positive changes towards a more sustainable world.
-This multidisciplinary approach, merging creative practices, science, anthropology, history among others, will be at the heart of the future of Museum Nord’s SKREI Centre, a new national museum, dedicated to the story of Atlantic cod.
+This multidisciplinary approach, merging creative practices, science, anthropology, and history among others, will be at the heart of the future of Museum Nord’s SKREI Centre, a new national museum, dedicated to the story of Atlantic cod.
 The new building (currently in planning) will find its place between the Lofoten Aquarium, the Galleri Espolin and the Lofoten Museum in Storvågan, near Svolvær on the Lofoten Islands.

 Camilla Crosta is a freelance curator and producer based in Glasgow, Scotland.
 Her practice is particularly focused on public space and location-sensitive curating.
 She is currently working with Rumpus Room and Küche in Glasgow.
 She is also the project curator of SKREI Convention, a European cooperation project between Norway, Italy and Portugal.
 From 2015 to 2018 she ran Fronde, a grassroots organisation based in Venice, which aimed to foster interaction in the public space of the city through artistic interventions.
-Since 2018, she has also been researching participatory models of governance in cities and the role of artists and art organisation in the urban policy decision-making processes.
+Since 2018, she has also been researching participatory models of governance in cities and the role of artists and art organisations in the urban policy decision-making processes.